HaoranTang/HaoranTang.github.io/index.md

 ## Misc.

 - Haoran's mental health is substantially funded and advised by [Dolly and Dayko](./dollydayko.md), two lovely Norwegian Forest Cats.
 - Haoran likes ocean and islands; he is a PADI rescue diver.
+He also likes playing soccer and climbing.
 - Haoran is a Gundam fan and builds 1/100 scale model kits.